What is the super-sample covariance? A fresh perspective for second-order shear statistics: Covariance of a real space statistic

-where the $U_a$ are two filter functions of scale $\theta$, and $\kappa$ is the weak lensing convergence.
-Examples for such a statistic are the COSEBIs \citep{Schneider2010} or the second-order aperture statistics $\MapMap$ \citep{Schneider1998}.
-Note that while we are here writing the statistic in terms of the (unobservable) convergence for simplicity, $\Xi$ can also be written in terms of the weak lensing shear $\gamma$, which is observable, if $U_1$ and $U_2$ are compensated.
+where the $U_a$ are two filter functions of scale $\theta$, and $\kappa$ is the weak-lensing convergence.
+Examples of such a statistic are the COSEBIs \citep{Schneider2010} or the second-order aperture statistics $\MapMap$ \citep{Schneider1998}.
+We note that while we are writing the statistic here in terms of the (unobservable) convergence for simplicity, $\Xi$ can also be written in terms of the weak lensing shear $\gamma$, which is observable if $U_1$ and $U_2$ are compensated filter functions.
 This is the case for both COSEBIs and $\MapMap$.

 To estimate the statistic from a convergence field $\kappa$ of size $A'$, we can convolve $\kappa$ with the filter functions and then average over the pixel values.
 However, due to the finiteness of the survey area, the convolution result at the survey boundaries is biased.
 Therefore, the average needs to be taken over a smaller area $A$, which excludes the borders of the field (see Fig.~\ref{fig: estimation}).
 This leads to the estimator